apache/nuttx/configs/sam4s-xplained/README.txt

   ------

   If you have a TTL to RS-232 convertor then this is the most convenient serial console to use.
-It is the default in all of these configurations.
+UART1 is the default in all of these configurations.

+    UART1 RXD  PB2   J1 pin 3   J4 pin 3
+    UART1 TXD  PB3   J1 pin 4   J4 pin 4
+    GND              J1 pin 9   J4 pin 9
+    Vdd              J1 pin 10  J4 pin 10

+  USART1 is another option:

+    USART1 RXD PA21  J2 pin 6
+    USART1 TXD PA22  J2 pin 1
+    GND              J2 pin 9
+    Vdd              J2 pin 10

-  An option is to use the virtual COM port.
+  Yet another option is to use UART0 and the virtual COM port.
+This option may be more convenient for long term development, but was painful to use during board bring-up.

   Virtual COM Port
   ----------------